threebullets/FastCorrection/readme.md

 The offset of the infrared image can be solved from the PSO-SIFT program relative to the glimmer image.
 Rotation, translation and scaling parameters are determined from the offset, and look-up tables are generated based on these parameters.
 The Look-up table Mothed was used to obtain a corrected infrared image.This result is compared with the results obtained using the PSO-SIFT method.
 Thus verifying the feasibility of the LUT method.

 Acknowledgment:
-Thanks to the PSO-SIFT program from Github provided by zelianwen, which has given me great help.
+Thanks to the PSO-SIFT program from Github provided by zelianwen, who has given me great help.

 ## Files Introduction
 FastCorrection_Manual : Manually enter the calibration parameters to get the corrected image.